tecoevo/riskyplay/README.md

 This generates the dataset `optimality_of_RL.arrow` which is required to create Figure A1.
 4. `RLUtilities.jl` contains common Reinforcement Learning code used by all the other simulation scripts.

-All of these codes are very computationally expensive and were run on a High Performance Computing Cluster with hundreds of CPU cores for several days.
-The codes can be run as-is on a cluster managed by SLURM and will scale to any resource configuration.
+Each of these codes are very computationally expensive and were run on a High Performance Computing Cluster with hundreds of CPU cores running for several days.
+The codes can be run as-is on a cluster managed by SLURM and will scale to any resource configuration (multiple cores on a single node or distributed across nodes).
 To run on a personal computer and have it finish in a reasonable amount of time, the parameters of the simulations (within each script file) can be modified in the following ways.
 - Reduce the number of experiments for each parameter combination by modifying the variable `number_experiments`
 - Reduce the number of parameters of `ρ` and `ϕ`, by changing the step length.
 That is, instead of `ρ=0.01:0.01:0.99`, having `ρ=0.1:0.1:0.9` will reduce the number of parameters by a factor of 10 and make the figure more blocky.